We spent this weekend butchering beef on the homestead. We slaughtered, skinned, and eviscerated our Dexter steer.

 What is Aging?

-Dry aging is how aging has been traditionally done by hanging the meat in an area with airflow where the temperature and humidity are controlled for 1-3 weeks.
+Dry aging is how aging has traditionally been done by hanging the meat in an area with airflow where the temperature and humidity are controlled for 1-3 weeks.
 Meat is butchered in the cooler season to accommodate this process without the need for expensive systems.
 We actually waited too long and are heating the area where our beef is hanging since the daytime temperatures are in the mid-twenties and are dropping down into the teens at night.
 Forties are ideal.

 Wet aging is done in a vacuum-sealed bag at temperatures in the mid-thirties for 1-4 weeks, increasing tenderness, but not improving the flavor.
-This is how most commercial beef is aged- beef as we know it.
+This is how most commercial beef is aged – beef as we know it.
 It is obviously the preferable method for commercial producers because it retains the water that is lost during the dry aging process.

 We dry age the beef on our farm for about 14 days.
 Then, found out that it makes the meat flavorful without too much weight loss.
 We tested meat at 14 days, compared it to 21 days, and found no appreciable difference in flavor, but there was a lot more shrinkage.